WH1000-XM4 Noise fix

 Other observations

 While testing this solution, I accidentally left tape sticking out in front of the microphone, and forgot to add the foam insert when reassembling the ear cup.
 This led to a very loud squealing noise which hadn't been there before.
-This suggests to me that a malfunctioning microphone or interference with it (covered, dirty, misaligned) can be the cause of these problems as well.
+The same happens on the other (functioning) side if I take the foam insert out.
+It seems that if the ear forms a cup around the microphone, the result is this ear-piercing shriek.

 Re-applying the tape more carefully and including the foam insert made the squealing go away.

-If the fix above doesn't work for you, I would suggest looking at other potential problems related to this internal microphone.
+If the fix above doesn't work for you, I would suggest looking at other potential problems related to the two (internal and external) microphones on the affected side of the headphones.

 • Is the cable damaged?